Jenniferazeng/hyphenateinc.github.io/pages/server/server_version_updates.md

 ### Updated on 2018-12-10

-Update the description of REST API in the basic function of the server-side documents, add server-side request and return parameters
+Update the description of Platform API in the basic function of the server-side documents, add server-side request and return parameters

 ### Updated on 2018-11-30